rhiannonmcn/Love-Light-Photography/README.md

 ## Design Prototype

-The design for this website were compiledin Adobe XD.
+The design for this website were compiled in Adobe XD.
 The designs produced were low wireframes and a high fidelity wireframe for the homepage for desktop versions only.

 ## Site Structure